October 9, 2025

 If we surveyed Canadians and asked them:

-“And would you oppose stopping all immigration into Canada?”
+“Do you support stopping all immigration into Canada?”

 They can choose “oppose”, “support”, “neither support nor oppose”